thewatermethod/dont-dream/content/experience-points.md

 Investigators can use XP to do the following at will:

 - Spend 2 XP to add +1 to any dice roll
+- Spend 3 XP to take an additional downtime action